 “I’ve heard that it’s because of the security aspects of HOA communities, with things like community watch,” says Madelyn Flannagan, vice president of agent development, education and research for the Independent Insurance Agents & Brokers of America.
 “Plus, people may have to maintain their home in a certain way in order to meet the requirements of a homeowners association’s restrictions and covenants.”

 Additional security, in association with maintenance requirements, will reduce the risk of anything bad happening to a home.
 Those associated with an HOA may be entitled to premium reductions as high as ten percent.

 New Homes & Renovations

 Contradictory to what many people may think, new homes that have recently been renovated may qualify for additional savings.
+Consumers can find the best home insurance for new builds and homeowners insurance credits if their house is new or renovated.
 The theory behind such a credit lies in the quality of the materials that comprise the majority of the house.
 Recently installed pipes do not exhibit a propensity for leaking and new wiring doesn’t start fires.
 Therefore, new homes and those that have recently been renovated are likely the beneficiaries of several homeowners insurance discounts.